pubnub/pubnub-mcp-server/resources/sdk_docs/unreal_message-actions.md

 `
 ```

+---

-## History with Message Actions[​](#history-with-message-actions)
+## History with Message Actions

+When fetching history, you can include message actions.
-You can choose to return message actions when fetching historical message.
-Refer to [Fetch History](/docs/sdks/unreal/api-reference/storage-and-playback#fetch-history) for more details.
+Refer to Fetch History docs for details.

-Last updated on **Jun 10, 2025**
+_Last updated: Jun 10 2025_